rule

 Text 1

-S'rî S'uka said: 'Of king Nahusha [another son of Purûravâ's son Âyu] were there just like the six senses of an embodied soul, the six of Yati, Yayâti, Samyâti, Âyati, Viyati and Kriti.
+S'rî S'uka said: 'Just like an embodied soul having six senses [with the mind as the sixth] there were from king Nahusha [another son of Purûravâ's son Âyu] six sons: Yati, Yayâti, Samyâti, Âyati, Viyati and Kriti.

-S'rî S'uka said: 'Of king Nahusha [another son of Purûravâ's son Âyu] were there just like the six senses [the mind as the sixt] of an embodied soul, the six of Yati, Yayâti, Samyâti, Âyati, Viyati and Kriti.
+S'rî S'uka said: 'Of king Nahusha [another son of Purûravâ's son Âyu] were there just like the six senses [the mind as the sixth] of an embodied soul, the six of Yati, Yayâti, Samyâti, Âyati, Viyati and Kriti.
 (Vedabase)

 Text 2